 Meanwhile, there is also the case of workplace exposure to carcinogenic materials.
 These can include chemicals like asbestos, arsenic, chromium, and nickel, used in various industrial processes.
 Because of the danger, doctors have pushed for more stringent regulations for their use in the workplace.
 Nevertheless, you should be aware of these dangers and check whether your workplace carries the risks.

-Detecting Signs Of Lung Cancer
+Detecting Lung Cancer Symptoms

 As is with other forms of cancer, early detection plays a significant role in a potentially successful treatment.
 Here, you should be aware of the symptoms that might point to a potential early case.
 Some of these include: